+As of December 31, 2016, the Company had 308 debt securities with unrealized losses.
+The Company did not intend to sell any such securities in an unrealized loss position and it was more likely than not that the Company would not be required to sell the debt securities prior to recovery of costs.
+Of the 308 debt securities, 221 are obligations of state and political subdivisions and 87 are obligations of U.S. government agencies consisting of collateralized mortgage obligations (CMOs) or mortgage-backed securities (MBS).
+The securities in an unrealized loss position as of December 31, 2016, were evaluated for other-than-temporary impairment.
+In analyzing reasons for the unrealized losses, management reviews any applicable industry analysts' reports and considers various factors including, but not limited to, whether the securities are issued by the federal government or its agencies, and whether downgrades of bond ratings have occurred.
+With respect to unrealized losses on municipal and agency securities and the analysis performed relating to the securities, management believes that declines in market value were not other-than-temporary at December 31, 2016.
+The unrealized losses on the agency and municipal securities have not been recognized for other-than-temporary impairment through earnings during the year ended December 31, 2016.

 As of December 31, 2015, the Company had 75 debt securities with unrealized losses.
 The Company did not intend to sell any such securities in an unrealized loss position and it was more likely than not that the Company would not be required to sell the debt securities prior to recovery of costs.
 Of the 75 debt securities, 13 are obligations of state and political subdivisions and 62 are obligations of U.S. government agencies consisting of collateralized mortgage obligations (CMOs) or mortgage-backed securities (MBS).
 The securities in an unrealized loss position as of December 31, 2015, were evaluated for other-than-temporary impairment.
 In analyzing reasons for the unrealized losses, management reviews any applicable industry analysts' reports and considers various factors including, but not limited to, whether the securities are issued by the federal government or its agencies, and whether downgrades of bond ratings have occurred.
 With respect to unrealized losses on municipal and agency securities and the analysis performed relating to the securities, management believes that declines in market value were not other-than-temporary at December 31, 2015.
 The unrealized losses on the agency and municipal securities have not been recognized for other-than-temporary impairment through earnings during the year ended December 31, 2015.

-As of December 31, 2014, the Company had 80 debt securities with unrealized losses.
-The Company did not intend to sell any such securities in an unrealized loss position and it was more likely than not that the Company would not be required to sell the debt securities prior to recovery of costs.
-Of the 80 debt securities, 43 are obligations of state and political subdivisions and 37 are obligations of U.S. government agencies consisting of collateralized mortgage obligations (CMOs) or mortgage-backed securities (MBS).
-The securities in an unrealized loss position as of December 31, 2014, were evaluated for other-than-temporary impairment.
-In analyzing reasons for the unrealized losses, management reviews any applicable industry analysts' reports and considers various factors including, but not limited to, whether the securities are issued by the federal government or its agencies, and whether downgrades of bond ratings have occurred.
-With respect to unrealized losses on municipal and agency securities and the analysis performed relating to the securities, management believes that declines in market value were not other-than-temporary at December 31, 2014.
-The unrealized losses on the agency and municipal securities have not been recognized for other-than-temporary impairment.
-No impairment charges were recognized on available-for-sale securities in 2015, 2014 or 2013.
+No impairment charges were recognized on available-for-sale securities in 2016, 2015 or 2014.